nextcloud/documentation/user_manual/files/gallery_app.rst

 **Design**

-* **background**: Defines the colour of the background of the photowall using the RGB hexadecimal representation of that colour.
-For example:
+* **background**: Defines the colour of the background of the photowall using the RGB hexadecimal representation of that colour, for example:
-  **"#ffa033"**.
-You must use quotes around the value or it will be ignored.
+  **"#ffa033"** in which you must use quotes around the value or it will be ignored.
 It is strongly recommended to use a custom theme, with a CSS loading spinner if you intend to use this feature.
 You can use `this colour wheel <http://paletton.com/>`_ to find a colour you like.
-* **inherit**: Set to **yes** if you want sub-folders to inherit this part of the configuration.
+* **inherit**: Set to **yes** if you want sub-folders to inherit this part of the configuration

 **Album Presentation**

-* **description**: A markdown-formatted string which will be displayed in the info box.
-It can spread over multiple lines using the Yaml markers.
+* **description**: A markdown-formatted string which will be displayed in the info box and it can spread over multiple lines using the YAML markers
-* **description_link**: A markdown file located within the album which will be parsed and displayed in the info box instead of the description.
+* **description_link**: A markdown file located within the album which will be parsed and displayed in the info box instead of the description
-* **copyright**: A markdown-formatted string.
-This supports links to external resources.
+* **copyright**: A markdown-formatted string which this supports links to external resources
-* **copyright_link**: Any file (e.g. copyright.html), in the album itself,
+* **copyright_link**: Any file (e.g. copyright.html), in the album itself
   which will be downloaded when the user clicks on the link
-* **inherit**: Set to **yes** if you want sub-folders to inherit this part of the configuration.
+* **inherit**: Set to **yes** if you want sub-folders to inherit this part of the configuration

 See `<http://www.markitdown.net/markdown>`_ for the markdown syntax.